Chas McCormick Preview, Player Props: Astros vs. Padres

 Chas McCormick At The Plate

-- McCormick has picked up an RBI in 35.8% of his games this year, with two or more RBI in 18.9% of his games.
-He has also produced three or more runs in six contests.
+- McCormick has had at least one RBI in 35.4% of his games this season (34 of 96), with more than one RBI 18 times (18.8%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 42 games this season (44.2%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.